turbonomic/tbutil/docs/sys-plugin.md

 # SYS Plugin for TBUtil

-*Last updated: 1 Jun 2021*
+*Last updated: 5 Aug 2021*

 ---

 This plugin allows access to a limited subset of local file system and OS features.

-Note: The binary for this plugin does NOT form part of the binary release downloadable from GreenCircle (in order to keep the size of the zip file down).
+Note: The binary for this plugin does NOT form part of the downloadable release.
 Please either build from source or email me if you want a pre-compiled copy.

 ...
 Documentation is pending ...